What does Sevilla mean?

 Sevilla is an uncommon first name for females but a very popular last name for both adults and children (#5132 out of 150436, Top 3%).
 (2000 U.S. Demographics)

 Popular variation forms of Sevilla (#unlisted) listed in the Top 1000 are Sibyl and Sybil.
 Forms like Cybilla are uncommon.
-Adoption of these girl names was at its most widespread during the years 1910-1919 and has become significantly lower since, with the versions Sibyl and Sybil becoming less in vogue.
+Adoption of these girl names was at its most widespread during 1910-1919 (usage of 0.528%) and has become significantly lower since, with the versions Sibyl and Sybil becoming less in vogue.
 Shown below is a comparison of the popularity of Sevilla and corresponding names.
 (2014 Birth Statistics)